R4yGM/r4nasa-api/README.md

 "date":"2016-05-17"
 }
 ```
-and then in your script you have to parse it with fs module that you have installed
+and then in your script you have to parse the data with fs module that you have installed

   ```JavaScript
   //don't change requested_data.json path!